EdwinB12/Kaggle_Birds_Classifier/README.md

 ### Model from Scratch

 CNN 001-003 are built from scratch where the network has not undergone any previous training.
-Dense and convolutional layers haved 'glorot uniform' initialisation and the biases initialisation is zeros (both Keras default).
+Dense and convolutional layers have 'glorot uniform' initialisation and the biases initialisation is zeros (both Keras default).
 The general architecture is based on LeNet-5 with multiple combinations of convolutional filters, activation function, pooling and dense layers.

+I did a small random search for hyperparemeter tuning as I am limited to one GPU.
+Number of units in conv layer 1,2 and 3 was searched in combination with batch size and learning rate.
+As I was confident pre-trained models were going to give a better result, I didn't spend much time on this and most of my time was spent familiarising myself with keras tuner functionality.

 ### Pre-trained Models

+There are ~812k images of birds in the [imagenet database](http://www.image-net.org/about-stats).
+Therefore a pre-trained model trained on imagenet seems sensible.
+There are many [options](https://www.tensorflow.org/api_docs/python/tf/keras/applications) easily available in tensorflow/keras.
+I tried a few including VGG-16 and resnet but got results of over 85% categorical accuracy with Xception.
+To test, I simply downloaded the model without the top layer and added a flatten and a dense layer of 200 units with a softmax activation to classify.
+Further fine-tuning of earlier layers is then tested.

+CNN 004 uses VGG-16.
+CNN 005-010 are variations of using Xception pre-trained weights.
+Details are included in the [table](##training).

 ## Model Evaluation

 ## Understanding the Model